 UF Health Shands Hospital is also home to a state-designated Level I trauma center, capable of providing complete care for every aspect of injury.
 Our trauma surgeons and emergency medicine physicians are on-site 24/7, along with our specialists in orthopaedic surgery, neurosurgery, cardiothoracic surgery, vascular surgery, hand surgery, microvascular surgery, plastic surgery, obstetric and gynecologic surgery, ophthalmology, otolaryngology, oral and maxillofacial surgery, and urology.
 When there’s no time to waste, it’s best to have highly trained medical specialists across the hall instead of across town.

 UF Health Shands Hospital has built relationships with affiliates throughout the state in services such as cancer, heart surgery, neurosurgery, pediatrics, pediatric cardiology, pediatric nephrology, vascular surgery and addiction medicine.
-The UF Health Rehab Hospital, a collaboration between UF Health and Select Medical, was recognized as the Best Physical Rehabilitation Center in Florida by Newsweek magazine in 2020.
+The UF Health Rehab Hospital, a collaboration between UF Health and Select Medical, was recognized as being among the top 10 physical rehabilitation centers in Florida by Newsweek magazine in 2022.
 UF Health Shands Hospital also is affiliated with urgent care centers in Gainesville and Ocala and collaborates with other hospitals and health care providers to expand access to clinical programs and research and education efforts.

 Our commitment to deliver the highest-quality, safest patient care possible is reflected in our clinical outcomes and the national recognition we consistently earn, with many of our programs ranked in the nation’s Top 50 best adult and children’s hospitals, according to U.S. News & World Report.
 Hospitality and service are hallmarks of our patients’ experience.
 Our engaged employees operate with the belief that we can make a positive impact with every interaction to create an environment where people feel acknowledged, understood, safe and valued.